xplosionmind/tommi.space/content/jam/XPUB/Interview to Brewster Kahle.md

 tags:
 - draft
 - uni/xpub
-updated: '2025-12-12T10:49:23Z'
+updated: '2026-03-30T06:41:15Z'
 wiki_title: Interview to Brewster Kahle
 ---
 For the occasion of [the second radio show](https://www.mixcloud.com/radiowormrotterdam/xpub-presents-protocols-feedback-writingmachines-29092025/) of [Special Issue 28](https://issue.xpub.nl/28/), I interviewed [Brewster Kahle](https://en.wikipedia.org/wiki/Brewster_Kahle), founder of the [Internet Archive](https://archive.org).
-I also interviewed his wife, Mary Austin, about her marvellous work on punctuation, and her interview is <a href="Interview_to_Mary_Austin" class="wikilink" title="here">here</a>.
+I also interviewed his wife, Mary Austin, about her marvellous work on punctuation, and her interview is [here](Interview%20to%20Mary%20Austin.md).

 [Here is the audio of the entire interview to Brewster](https://archive.org/details/interview-brewster-kahle-xpub-si28).